Evidence — Key Findings from 1,227 Arkansas Public Records

 Round 2 records reveal that APERS and ATRS took markedly different paths to the same investment:

-ATRS, by contrast, hired Reams Asset Management (a division of Columbus Investments Inc.) and established formal “Investment guidelines for the Arkansas State Teacher Retirement Israeli Jubilee bond account” dated September 25, 2025 — roughly four months after the board authorized the investment.
+ATRS, by contrast, hired Reams Asset Management (a division of Columbus Investments Inc.) and established formal investment guidelines for what the ATRS documents describe as the “Israeli Jubilee bond account,” dated September 25, 2025 — roughly four months after the board authorized the investment.
 ATRS’s approach included a professional manager and written guidelines, but the guidelines were created after the authorization, not before.

 3d.
 Agencies were watching each other